chrisjurich/gas-packer/README.md

 `$ cd build && cmake [-G Ninja] .. && [Ninja|Make]`

+If you do not want to compile the CJ-GAS-PACKER executable, you can pass the option `-DCPP=OFF` during CMake generation.
+If you are having issues with this step, deleting `CMakeCache.txt` will often help.

 ### Python Bindings
 This project also supports python bindings with [pybind11](https://github.com/pybind/pybind11).
 This installation requires CMake, a working compiler and is only tested for python3.
 To install the bindings, use the following command: